 Holy Week: Children explore each of the different stages of Holy Week and empathise with Jesus and the disciples throughout this time.

 Easter: Children are given the opportunity to explore the sacrifice Jesus and God made at this time.

 Pentecost and Mission: Explores the events of Pentecost and the importance of the gifts of the Holy Spirit.

 Classes also learn about events within our Liturgical Year, relevant Saints and times of particular focus e.g. October as the month of the Rosary.

-Every year, children also spend three separate weeks learning about other faiths e.g.: Judaism, Sikhism and Islam.
+Every year, children also spend time learning about other faiths e.g.: Judaism, Sikhism, Hinduism and Islam.